Fred Flintstone: Portrayal

 John Goodman and Mark Addy have portrayed Fred Flintstone in live-action films The Flintstones and The Flintstones in Viva Rock Vegas.

 George O'Hanlon originally auditioned for the role of Fred Flintstone.
 He later went on to voice George Jetson, another Hanna-Barbera character in the animated sitcom The Jetsons.
-Alan Reed was the original voice artist of Fred (minus the original short pilot where he was voiced by Daws Butler, who also voiced him on a 1973 record) until Reed's death in 1977.
+Alan Reed was the original voice artist of Fred (minus the original short pilot where he was voiced by Daws Butler, who also voiced him on a 1973 record) until his death in 1977.
+Duke Mitchell provided the singing voice of Fred in the episodes "Hot Lips Hannigan" and "Girls' Night Out".
+Jerry Wallace performed Fred's singing voice in the episode "The Twitch".

 Henry Corden occasionally voiced Fred on records throughout the 1960s, and also provided the singing voice for Fred in The Man Called Flintstone.
 In 1972-1975, Lionel Wilson and Jackson Beck provided Fred's voice for two Flintstones record albums produced by Peter Pan Records.
 Following Reed's death, Corden officially took over the role until his retirement in 2000, although he continued to voice him in Post Pebbles commercials until his death in 2005.
 Corden voiced Fred's father and mother in The Flintstone Kids, while young Fred was voiced by both Lennie Weinrib and Scott Menville at different points.

 Australian voice actor Keith Scott provided Fred's voice in various commercials throughout the 1970s, 1980s and 1990s and the live show Hanna-Barbera Gala Celebrity Nite at the Wonderland Sydney amusement park in Australia.
+Willie Ito provided Fred's Japanese voice for a scene in The Flintstones' 25th Anniversary Celebration.

 Jeff Bergman voiced Fred in the fourth episode of The New Show and Flintstones/Jetsons: Timewarp and performed the character throughout the 1990s and 2000s for various Cartoon Network and Boomerang commercials and bumpers, and voiced him in The Flintstones: On the Rocks, his guest appearance in Johnny Bravo, some episodes of Family Guy, and The Flintstones & WWE: Stone Age SmackDown!.
 James Arnold Taylor voiced Fred in commercials following Corden's death, up until 2011, as well as his guest appearance in The Grim Adventures of Billy & Mandy.
 Taylor returned to voice Fred in 2016 for a Columbus Zoo commercial.
 He was also voiced by Scott Innes in a Toshiba commercial.

 Other voices include Maurice LaMarche (in Harvey Birdman, Attorney at Law), Stephen Stanton (in Robot Chicken), Dave Coulier (in Robot Chicken), Fred Tatasciore (in MAD), Seth Green (in Robot Chicken), and Rick Zieff (in Dick Clark's New Year's Rockin' Eve 2021).
 In various Italian dubs, Fred's voice was provided by Italian voice actor Carlo Bonomi.
 Stephen Root was planned to voice Fred Flintstone in the scrapped FOX series Bedrock.